Home Compare J vs TXT

 Jacobs Solutions vs Textron: Which Stock Looks Stronger in 2026?

-Textron holds the cleaner structural position, with the lead spread across growth and valuation.
+Textron holds the cleaner structural position, with the lead spread across profitability and valuation.
 Jacobs Solutions does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Textron holds the more constructive position.
 That puts structure and market broadly in agreement — Textron's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-07-05

 Trajectory Similarity